Offering to let someone from Ukraine stay with you

 If you know who you want to host, they can apply to come to the UK.
 If you don’t know who you want to host, you can sign up to be matched with one or more people.

-Your local council will give you £350 each month while you host someone.
+Your local council will give you a £350 'thank you payment' each month while you host someone.
+This will go up to £500 each month after a year, until the end of the second year.

 If you want to bring your family members to the UK

 Your family members might be able to apply for a Ukraine family visa instead.
-You will not have to host them - you will not get the £350 from the government if you do host them.
+You will not have to host them - you will not get the thank you payment from the government if you do host them.

 Check if you can apply to the scheme